kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

     "party_mode": true}'
 ```

-This will update your enclave with the new configuration of the package, resulting in an output like:
+This runs the same application, but with 2 instances of Service A and Service B (perhaps to test high availability), and a feature flag turned on across all three services called `party_mode`.
+Your output should look like:

 ![quickstart-params-output.png](/img/home/quickstart-params-output.png)

+By changing the JSON input to the package, you made the following deployment-level changes:
+- Changed number of instances of Service A and Service B
-### Check that changing the number of instances of each service works
+- Changed the configuration files of the services so they are aware of locations of each service
+- Turned on a feature flag on Service A using its configuration file
+- Turned on a feature flag on Service B using a command line flag to its server process
+- Turned on a feature flag on Service C using an environment variable on its container

+To see that each of these changes happened, follow the following:

+<details><summary>See how the count of each service changed</summary>

-Here you can see 2 instances of Service A and 2 instances of Service B in the output, and you can verify that the configuration file of Service C has been properly changed so it can talk to all 4 of them:
+You can see 2 instances of Service A and 2 instances of Service B in the CLI output, and you can verify that the configuration file of Service C has been properly changed so it can talk to all 4 of them:

 ```console
 kurtosis files download quickstart service-c-rendered-config